 — Robert McNamara

-What you see is some of the data I’ve collected during 1,767 days of my life (between 01/03/2014 and 01/01/2019) charted as basically as possible in order to allow global readings and comparisons.
+What you see is some of the daily data I’ve collected during the last 6 years of my life (2,132 days between 01/03/2014 and 01/01/2020) charted as basically as possible in order to allow global readings and comparisons.
 (A nice method is just to scroll up and down with the mouse cursor pointing to the time of interest.)
 I update it every January.
 I started to log some topics later on, and there is a period where I did not log mood for some technical reasons in mid-2015.
 I have a lot more data on medical issues, food, people, and daily activities, which I chose not to show here.

 How do I collect all this data?
 I don’t use motion/sleep/… trackers.
 I’m not comfortable with wearables and smartphones.
 All it takes is a few minutes of retrospective question answering on Reporter